mayarelsayed-01/codealpha_tasks/CodeAlpha_Titanic_Classification/README.md

 # 🚢 Simple Titanic Survival Prediction - Classification Notebook

 This is a **straightforward classification project** built in a Jupyter Notebook, using the classic Titanic dataset to predict passenger survival.
-It walks through the full machine learning pipeline — from data preprocessing to model evaluation — in a clean and educational format.
+It walks through the full machine learning pipeline — from data preprocessing to model evaluation — in a clean format.

 ## 📌 Project Highlights